ChilliCream/react-rasta-docs/docs/break.md

 title: Break
 ---

-The `Break` component will split `Column` components inside the `Row` into new rows even if the `Column` components do not exceed in size.
-A `Break` component should not have any children.
-Also a `Break` component has no properties at all.
+A `Break` forces `Column`s inside a `Row` to split into new rows even if the `Column`s do not exceed in size.
+A `Break` should not contain any children and has no properties at all.
 Below you will see how it works.

 ```html
 <Container>